 Some links in this article are affiliate links and if you click on them I will receive a small commission at no cost to you.

 After creating the recipe for Rosemary Focaccia in a Jar, I wanted a soup or other food to go along with the bread in a gift basket, but kind of wanted something as unique as the bread.
 Thinking about what type of recipes can be adapted to a gift in a jar, a favorite recipe for red beans and rice came to mind.

 It took just a bit of creative thinking (and the use of a baggie and plastic wrap) to make this work for a mason jar gift, which I think turned out great!
 Not only is this presentation unusual, it shares that great thing about gifts in jars - the reusable container that can be used for storage.

 Of course, this red beans and rice gift can stand on its own as a hostess gift or "night off from dinner" gift along with a bagged salad.

-To make it even more unique, I used my home-grown, dried heirloom Jacob's Cattle beans, so instead of titling the recipe for my tag "Red Beans and Rice", I called it "Heirloom Jacob's Cattle Beans and Rice."
+To make this even more unique, I was able to use some home-grown, dried heirloom Jacob's Cattle beans.
+So instead of titling the recipe for my tag "Red Beans and Rice", I called it "Heirloom Jacob's Cattle Beans and Rice."
 You can substitute different beans for the red beans - it's up to you.

-The key to this jar is to keep the three items separate:
+The key to making this jar work is to keep the three main items separate:

 - the rice